Kinto/kinto/docs/configuration/good-practices.rst

 `Sharding <https://en.wikipedia.org/wiki/Shard_%28database_architecture%29>`_ is
 horizontal scaling, where the data is partitioned in different *shards*.

-A client is then automatically assigned a particular shard, depending for
+A client is automatically assigned a particular shard, depending for example:
-example:

 * on the request authorization headers
 * on the bucket or collection id